fvalverd/AutoApi/README.md

 ### Authentication & Authorization

-AutoApi authentication is optional, by default is not activated.
+AutoApi authentication is optional, by default it is not activated.
 To activate it is necessary:
  - [MongoDB auth](#mongodb) activated
  - [AutoApi configuration file](#configuration-file) filled
  - [Run AutoApi server](running-autoapi) with --auth flag